rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 adding new tokens.

-The crates.io UI will pre-select the scopes needed by the `cargo` CLI, which at the time of writing this RFC are `publish`, `yank` and `change-owners`.
+The crates.io UI will pre-select the scopes needed by the `cargo` CLI, which at the time of writing this RFC are `publish-new`, `publish-update`, `yank` and `change-owners`.
 The user will have to explicitly opt into extra scopes or the legacy permission model.

 Tokens created before the implementation of this RFC will use the legacy permission model.